-Finance students often find themselves in an alphabet soup regarding the choice between a CPA certification and an MBA degree.
+College students often find themselves confused when deciding between going for their CPA license or earning an MBA degree.
 The key to finding the correct choice is through an evaluation of your career goals and your individual preferences.

 Instead of looking up to others for advice, it is preferable that you take the time and think about your future plans.
 To help you make a decision, let’s look at the basics of each so that you can relax and only think about your future possibilities.